LEGAL ASSISTANCE FOR SENIORS

 Join us to learn, network and share best practices so that together we can better support older adults.
 Light breakfast, coffee break and networking lunch are included.

-Up to 6 hours continuing education credits available for California Attorneys, Professional Fiduciaries, Behavioral Scientists (LMFT, LCSW, LPCC, and/or LEP), Psychologists, and Registered Nurses.
-Pending approval, credits may also be available for Public Administrators, Guardians, and Conservators.
-Please inquire.
-A Certificate of Attendance is also available.
+Up to 6 hours continuing education credits are available for California Attorneys, Professional Fiduciaries, Behavioral Scientists (LMFT, LCSW, LPCC, and/or LEP), Psychologists, and Registered Nurses.
+Sessions have also been approved as outside training for Public Administrators, Guardians, and Conservators through CAPAPGPC.
+A Non-Credit Certificate of Attendance is also available.

-– Dr. Teo Earnst, Clinical and Forensic Psychologist, Private practice
+– Dr. Teo Ernst, Clinical and Forensic Psychologist

 Aging in 2018: Federal Threats to Healthcare and Social Security/SSI, California Proposals & What it All Means for Older Adults